nginxinc/new-relic-agent/README.md

 Metrics will be charted in the New Relic User Interface and you will be able to configure alerts based on the values reported by this plugin.

-This plugin is distributed under 2-clause BSD-like license.

 ## Requirements